syberside/Activatory/README.md

 activatory.replaceSupperClass<User, VipUser>();
 final userType = activatory.get<ReportItem>().user.runtimeType; // VipUser
 ```

 ### Customization levels
 Customization can be defined on multiple levels:
-- on global level all types, using `activatory.defaultTypeCustomization`;
+- on global level for all types, using `activatory.defaultTypeCustomization`;
 - on type level, using `activatory.customize<T>()`;
-- on specific scope level by passing key argument  which can be instance of any type `activatory.customize<T>(key: 'some key')`.
-Key should be the same for all setup and activation calls to share setup.
+- on specific scope level by passing `key` argument  (which can be an instance of any type) by calling `activatory.customize<T>(key: 'some key')`. `Key` should be the same for all setup and activation calls to share setup.

-Factories can't be overridden on global level, only type and scope levels are supported.
+Factories can't be overridden on a global level, only type and scope levels are supported.

 ## Helpers
 Activatory allows to simplify test code by providing useful helpers.